Sal-1807/Gyftee/README.md

 ## 📄 License

-This project is currently intended as an academic/project submission.
+Gyftee is currently under active development.

+This repository is publicly available for project evaluation and educational reference.
+Licensing and usage terms may be updated as Gyftee evolves toward a public product.